tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// ID uniquely identifies the action status.
 	ID string `json:"id"`

-	// StartedAt is the time the action was requested.
-Nil indicates the Action has not started.
+	// StartedAt is the time the action was started as reported by the client.
+Nil indicates the
+	// Action has not started.
 	StartedAt *metav1.Time `json:"startedAt,omitempty"`

 	// LastTransition is the observed time when State transitioned last.